ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

                  Dependency Injector, its container, Factory, Singleton and Configuration providers.
-The example show how to use Dependency Injector providers overriding feature for testing or configuring project in different environments and explains why it's better then monkey-patching.
+The example show how to use Dependency Injector providers overriding feature for testing or configuring project in different environments and explains why it's better than monkey-patching.

 Originally dependency injection pattern got popular in the languages with a static typing, like Java.
 Dependency injection is a principle that helps to achieve an inversion of control.